jlelong/LaTeX-Workshop-wiki/Compile.md

 ### BIB program and options

 When using `% !TEX program` with bibliographies, a `bib` compiler must be defined with `% !BIB program` comment, e.g., `% !BIB program = bibtex`.
 Otherwise the extension will only run one-pass compilation with the specified LaTeX compiler.
-If needed, you can pass extra arguments to the `!BIB program` using the `latex-workshop.latex.magic.bib.args` variable:
+If needed, you can pass extra arguments to the `% !BIB program` using the `latex-workshop.latex.magic.bib.args` variable:

 ```
 "latex-workshop.latex.magic.bib.args": [